Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Electronic and magnetic properties of the pristine (L a N i O ) /(L a A l O ) (001) superlattice

-At $a_{\mathrm{STO}}$ the AFM-CD phase was found to be slightly more stable than the FM-CD, G-AFM, and stripe AFM (S-AFM~\cite{Zhou2015, Verma2022}) magnetic orders by 5.2, 75, and 25.7 meV/Ni atom, respectively.
-We compare the electronic and magnetic properties of the AFM-CD phase with the metastable FM-CD phase.
-By analyzing the orbital-projected density of states (OP-DOS) for the AFM-CD phase (Fig.~\ref{Fig1} (c)), we observe that both the $e_g$ orbitals are nearly singly occupied along with fully filled $t_{2g}$ orbitals ($d^{8}$) at the Ni1O$_{6}$ octahedron.
-Whereas, at the Ni2O$_6$ octahedron, only the $t_{2g}$ orbitals are filled in both the spin channels, leaving $e_g$ orbitals vacant ($d^6$), providing zero spin moment, and hence Jahn-Teller inactive.
-Moreover, the apical oxygen states (orange filled curves) are predominantly depleted below the Fermi level, along with reduced $p-d$ hybridization at the Ni2O$_6$ octahedron ($d^{8}${$\underline L$}$^{2}$).
-In contrast, in the G-AFM phase (albeit metastable), the apical O-2$p$ states are depleted below the Fermi level at all the octahedra (see panel (e) in Fig. S3 of the supplement~\cite{Appendix2020}).
-Due to higher $p-d$ hybridization at the Ni1O$_6$ octahedra, the apical oxygen are slightly spin-polarized (0.03~$\mu_\text{B}$), followed by negligible spin-polarization of the basal oxygen states.
-Finally, the interplay of confinement and strain leads to an AFM-CD ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase, similar to the bulk rare-earth nickelates~\cite{Jhonston2014}.
-In contrast to this, in the FM-CD phase, the charge disproportionation is much lower reflected in distinct magnetic moments of $1.5/0.6~\mu_\text{B}$ at the two Ni sites, shown in the spin density plot in Fig.~\ref{Fig1} and consistent with previous studies~\cite{Blanca2011, Geisler2018}.
-At $a_{\mathrm{LSAO}}$, the AFM-CD phase was found to be more stable than the FM, G-AFM, and S-AFM magnetic orders by 9.1, 122, and 15.3 meV/Ni atom, respectively.
-Moreover, we could not stabilize the FM-CD phase at $a_{\mathrm{LSAO}}$.
+At $a_{\mathrm{STO}}$/$a_{\mathrm{LSAO}}$, the AFM-CD ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase was found to be more stable than the FM-CD~\cite{Blanca2011}, stripe AFM-CD (S-AFM-CD), and G-AFM magnetic order by 17/11 meV/Ni atom, 49/24 meV/Ni atom, and 81/131 meV/Ni atom, respectively.
+Note that the S-AFM-CD magnetic order comprises of alternating stripes of Ni moments having $\cdots$ $\uparrow$ $\cdot$ 0 $\cdot$ $\uparrow$ $\cdot$ 0 $\cdots$ and $\cdots$ $\downarrow$ $\cdot$ 0 $\cdot$ $\downarrow$ $\cdot$ 0 $\cdots$ pattern, respectively, along the [$\Bar{1}$10] direction.
+We compare the electronic and magnetic properties of the ground state AFM-CD phase with the metastable phases at both tensile and compressive strain, respectively.
+By analyzing the orbital-projected DOS for the AFM-CD phase in Fig.~\ref{Fig2} (c) for $a_{\mathrm{STO}}$ (see Fig. S1-(c) of the supplemental material~\cite{Appendix2020} for $a_{\mathrm{LSAO}}$), we observe that both $e_g$ orbitals are nearly singly occupied and hybridized with apical oxygen states (orange filled curves), along with fully filled $t_{2g}$ orbitals ($d^{8}$) below the Fermi level at the Ni1O$_{6}$ octahedra.
+Furthermore, the basal oxygen is slightly spin-polarized ($\sim$ 0.03~$\mu_\text{B}$), followed by a negligible spin-polarization and a suppression of holes at the apical oxygens.
+On the other hand, in the Ni2O$_6$ octahedra only the $t_{2g}$ orbitals are filled in both spin channels, leading to a zero spin moment, along with predominantly depleted apical oxygen states (orange filled curves) below the Fermi level ($d^{8}${$\underline L$}$^{2}$).
+Overall the confinement leads to an AFM-CD ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase, irrespective of strain, similar to the bulk rare-earth nickelates~\cite{Jhonston2014}.
+In the FM-CD phase, the charge disproportionation is somewhat less pronounced, reflected in distinct magnetic moments of $1.5/0.6~\mu_\text{B}$ ($a_{\mathrm{STO}}$) and $1.43/0.54~\mu_\text{B}$ ($a_{\mathrm{LSAO}}$) at the Ni1/Ni2 sites, shown in the spin density plot in Fig.~\ref{Fig2} and Fig. S1 of the supplemental material~\cite{Appendix2020}, respectively; consistent with previous studies~\cite{Blanca2011, Geisler2018}.
+We also find distinct breathing-mode distortions and magnetic moments for S-AFM-CD order: $0/1.55~\mu_\text{B}$ ($a_{\mathrm{STO}}$) and $0/1.5~\mu_\text{B}$ ($a_{\mathrm{LSAO}}$) with the corresponding octahedral volumes 9/10.7 {\AA$^3$} ($a_{\mathrm{STO}}$) and 8.64/10.13 {\AA$^3$} ($a_{\mathrm{LSAO}}$) at the Ni1/Ni2 sites, respectively.
+Interestingly, a similar magnetic ordering dependent breathing-mode distortion has been reported previously in bulk NdNiO$_{3}$~\cite{Stoica2022}.
+On the other hand, for G-AFM order, a uniform magnetic moment of $0.7~\mu_\text{B}$ was obtained at all Ni sites, irrespective of strain.
+This goes hand-in-hand with a depletion of states below the Fermi level of the apical O-2$p$ at all the octahedra, irrespective of strain (see Fig. S2 of the supplemental material~\cite{Appendix2020}).
+Our results highlight that the magnetic order and strain have direct impact on the degree of breathing-mode distortion in the pristine (LaNiO$_{3}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL.
+Finally, we have also studied the effect of Hubbard $U$ at Ni-3$d$ states on the electronic and magnetic properties of the pristine SLs (see Sec.
+S-2 of the supplemental material~\cite{Appendix2020}).
+We adopted $U_{\mathrm{Ni}}$ = 4 eV in this work as it renders the charge-disproportionation in agreement with previous studies~\cite{Blanca2011, Geisler2018}.